-"Many members of the Seattle Taiwanese Christian Church come from cities and villages in the south of Taiwan, the area most affected by Typhoon Morakot," said Brandon.

-He has called for people around the Pacific Northwest Conference to join in prayers for Taiwanese communities that lost loved ones, homes and villages; for the relief efforts by the government, nongovernmental organizations and church relief agencies, and for the Taiwanese community in Seattle as it seeks to provide response.
+"Their family members, however, were reported to be safe, even though many members of the church come from cities and villages in southern Taiwan, the area most affected," said Brandon.
+He has invites people around the conference to join in prayers for Taiwanese communities that lost loved ones, homes and villages; for the relief efforts, and for the Taiwanese community in Seattle as it seeks to respond.